 Such important note creates a powerful precept to our main topic in this article – Spirituality and Self Improvement.
 By seeing ourselves as a “project”, we can think of it as a puzzle waiting to be formed like legos lying on the ground.
 As we pick them up and stack them together, an image is formed, showing how we can make sense of the sheer amount of randomness around us.

-In doing so, we are essentially creating our “self”, as we now have unique features qualifying who we are.
+In doing so, we are essentially creating our “sense of self”, as we now have unique features qualifying who we are.
 With that, how can we improve ourselves then?
 How does spirituality help us in doing so?
 To answer these questions, we’ll explore five simple ways of how self-improvement and spirituality can aid you in your self-project.

 Ways of Spirituality That Will Lead To Self Improvement